Tutti

 Adaptability

-Location managers need to think quickly and creatively to address challenges and unexpected issues that may arise during location scouting or filming, such as weather conditions, unexpected scheduling changes, or last-minute location adjustments.
+Film location management requires quick thinking and creativity to address challenges and unexpected issues that may arise during location scouting or filming, such as weather conditions, unexpected scheduling changes, or last-minute location adjustments.

 Diplomacy